divaprotocol/oracles/docs/Tellor.md

 ## How to manually report a value
-**NOTE:** All links and addresses refer to versions on Goerli and will be updated at mainnet launch.
+**NOTE:** All links and addresses refer to Goerli.  will be updated at mainnet launch.

 Position token holders that are in the money have a natural incentive to report the outcome.
 Follow the steps described below or watch our [video guide](www.google.com) to learn how to manually report a value in the event that no one else is reporting, using Goerli network as an example.
 1. **Get TRB token:** Get 100 TRB which is the minimum stake to report once every 12 hours.